raacker/raacker.github.io/_posts/2022-04-21-swift-note-types-basics.md

 }

 // Compile Error!
-// error: MyPlayground.playground:4:1: error: constructing an object of class type 'T' with a metatype value must use a 'required' initializer
+// error: constructing an object of class type 'T' with a metatype value must use a 'required' initializer
 //    let widget = ofType.init()
 //                 ~~~~~~ ^
 ```